Trunk (car): Barrier nets/grids

 In vehicles with open luggage compartments, some are fitted with metal grids or guards to retain loose items in case of collision, or to simply create a bulkhead between the load in the trunk – for example, animals – separated from the otherwise unprotected passenger space.

 Another solution for items that have not been restrained is the loadspace barrier net.
 These may be directly attached to the body structure or, in vehicles with loadspace cover cassettes, as a combined loadspace cover and barrier net.
 The net confines luggage to the loadspace in case of emergency braking and minor traffic collisions.
 These nets have the advantage over metal guards in that they can be rolled-up when not in use, taking up much less space than a comparable guard.
 A guard may however be tailored for an even tighter fit to the body interior contours than a roll-away net.

 Inside trunk release

 Children – and sometimes adults who climb inside to work on the vehicle – who become trapped in trunks can die of suffocation or heat stroke.
 Once in the trunk, they may not be able to get out, even if they entered through the interior, because many rear seats release to the trunk only from inside the passenger area.
 Beginning with the 2002 models, a glow-in-the-dark inside trunk release is required on all vehicles with conventional trunks sold in the United States.
 Hatchbacks, wagons, vans, and SUVs are exempt from this requirement because it is assumed a trapped person can kick out any cargo cover or parcel shelf to gain access to the main interior and passenger doors.

-Riding in the trunk

-Riding in the trunk is dangerous and illegal.
-Teenagers in the U.S. may attempt to avoid laws which prohibit new car drivers from driving with passengers by riding in the trunk.

-Frunk

-A frunk is a storage area typically found in electric and hybrid vehicles, where the lack of a traditional engine allows for additional storage space.
-The term is a portmanteau of the words "front" and "trunk".